BlakeACollins/amazon-clone/README.md

 # Amazon Clone
 Making my own Amazon!
-This is a Full-Stack React app with full e-commerence functionality.
+This is a Full-Stack React app.
 Made with React, CSS, Router, Hooks, Firebase, and a few Material UI icons.

+Features :

+Add to basket
+Checkout page with remove from basket option
+Subtotal component with total amount of things in basket User Login and Authentication

 # Getting Started with Create React App